Debt Avalanche vs. Debt Snowball Method

 However, there are many various tools and resources available to anyone hoping to pay off and eventually eliminate debt.
 Two of these methods are the debt avalanche and the debt snowball.

-The debt avalanche, alternatively known as debt stacking, is the action of paying off debts in the order starting from highest interest rate to the lowest, and disregarding the balance.
+The debt avalanche method, alternatively known as debt stacking, is the action of paying off debts in the order starting from highest interest rate to the lowest, and disregarding the balance.

 The idea here is to try to eliminate as much interest payment as possible.